amnianuar/Aircraft-Defect-Detection/README.md

 <img width="1223" alt="Screenshot 2022-05-17 at 11 46 54" src="https://user-images.githubusercontent.com/87117107/168724622-df91b30a-704f-4a6c-ae57-e496ca28d38d.png">

 5. Training performed multiple iterations and iteration 8 chosen for predicting the unseen images.
-With 54 images trained, it have the ability to detect scratch and dent.
+With 54 images trained, it have the ability to detect more of scratch defect which was not able before.
 Iteration 6 had 52 images trained and with just an increase of 2 images to iteration 8 of 54 images, it was able to improve the accuracy of detecting scratch defect from Recall of 16.7% to 41.2%.
-Significant improvement of precision, recall and mean average precision was seen.
+Significant improvement of precision, recall and mean average precision for dent defect was seen.

 <img width="1179" alt="Screenshot 2022-05-17 at 12 04 50" src="https://user-images.githubusercontent.com/87117107/168726474-f6bba26e-852b-45a0-9446-b4be89883c44.png">